agathoklisx/libved/README.md

     two files can use the following compilation options.
       HAS_REGEXP, HAS_SHELL_COMMANDS, HAS_HISTORY, HAS_SHELL_COMMANDS,
       HAS_USER_EXTENSIONS, HAS_LOCAL_EXTENSIONS,
-      HAS_RUNTIME_INTERPRETER (the building of the language is handled by the this Makefile automatically, otherwise it should be compiled explicitly: note that this target it can use libcurl) HAS_TCC (this option requires libtcc installed)
+      HAS_PRPGTAMMING_LANGUAGE (the building of the language is handled by the this Makefile automatically, otherwise it should be compiled explicitly: note that this specific target language, it can use libcurl) HAS_TCC (this option requires libtcc installed)

     The code uses an object oriented style, though it is just for practical